-Physical Fitness is a voluntary program.
-RPPSOA members who voluntarily enroll and successfully "pass" the Physical Agility and Fitness Standards test shall receive twenty (20) hours of physical fitness workout compensatory time.
+Physical Fitness is a voluntary program available to safety employees and dispatchers.
+Such employees who voluntarily enroll and successfully "pass" the Physical Agility and Fitness Standards test shall receive twenty (20) hours of physical fitness workout compensatory time.

 The RPPSOA and City agree that compliance with physical fitness standards are voluntary and do not carry an intention of the City to terminate an employee solely for failure to meet physical agility and fitness standards.
 Fitness for duty provisions under the Government Code and applicable case law would be the determining factor on handling of employees determined to be unfit for duty.
 City can, at any time, at its option and cost, require a complete physical examination, a physical agility test, or a weight examination, for any or all employees to determine job fitness.